Air Conditioner Repair Checklist

 If you have a smart thermostat, such as one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for assistance.
 If you’re still having problems, contact us at 918-682-8238 for assistance.

 Your cooling equipment usually has a shut-off switch by its outside unit.
 This lever is typically in a metal box mounted on your home.
-If your equipment has recently been fixed, the lever may have unintentionally been placed in the “off” setting.
+If your equipment has recently been fixed, the lever may have unintentionally been turned off.

 Blocked Condensate Drain Pan